LoyolaChicagoBooks/introcs-csharp/rst/twodim.rst

 width that is just large enough for the longest numbers.
 When looking through the data for string lengths, the row and column structure is not important, so the code illustrates ``foreach`` loops to chug through all the data.
+We use the earlier trick in :ref:`modular_mult_table`, creating a custom format string to make columns the right width.

 The code refers once to the earlier ``StringOfReps`` in :ref:`lab-loops` for the row of dashes setting off the column sums: